csebooks/operating-systems/content.en/storage-management/_index.md

 As with many aspects of computing, published performance numbers for disks are not the same as real-world performance numbers.
 Stated transfer rates are always higher than **effective transfer rates**, for example.
 The transfer rate may be the rate at which bits can be read from themagnetic media by the disk head, but that is different from the rate at which blocks are delivered to the operating system.

 ### Nonvolatile Memory Devices

-Nonvolatile memory (NVM) devices are growing in importance.
+Non volatile memory (NVM) devices are growing in importance.
 Simply described, NVM devices are electrical rather than mechanical.
 Most commonly, such a device is composed of a controller and flash NAND die semiconductor chips, which are used to store data.
 Other NVM technologies exist, like DRAM with battery backing so it doesn’t lose its contents, as well as other semiconductor technology like 3D XPoint, but they are far less common and so are not discussed in this book.

 #### Overview of Nonvolatile Memory Devices